povik/yosys-slang/README.md

 # yosys & slang: A match made in heaven

-This is an incomplete slang-based frontend for Yosys.
+This is a slang-based frontend for Yosys undergoing active development.
 You can use it to read SystemVerilog sources into Yosys.

 ## Background